 Herpes treatment and breastfeeding

-Lawrence and Lawrence 7 state that oral or IV acyclovir (Zovirax) or valacyclovir are compatible with breastfeeding.
-For the latest information on compatibility of antiviral drugs with breastfeeding refer to the resources listed in Medications and Breastfeeding, e.g. Medications and Mothers’ Milk Online [paywall], Lactmed or e-lactancia.
+Lawrence and Lawrence 8 state that oral or IV acyclovir (Zovirax) or valacyclovir are compatible with breastfeeding.
+For the latest information on compatibility of antiviral drugs with breastfeeding refer to the resources listed in Medications and Breastfeeding, e.g. Hale’s Medications and Mothers’ Milk [paywall], Lactmed or e-lactancia.

-Varicella-zoster virus belongs to the herpesvirus family, it affects the central nervous system and causes chickenpox (varicella) and shingles (zoster).
+Varicella-zoster virus also belongs to the herpesvirus family, it affects the central nervous system and an infection can cause chickenpox (varicella) and shingles (zoster).

 Breastfeeding and chickenpox